CordetG/chomp/README.md

 ## About

+:exclamation: Description referenced from the Canvas assignment page.

 Chomp is a strategy-game played by two players whose main goal is to get the opposing player to eat the *poisoned* chocolate square located in the top-left at location (0,0).
 The process involves leaving no other option for the other player.

 Using a recursive algorithm to play the game, This Chomp crate implements an AI agent that plays against a human player.